NoneShen/Poly-document/add_chain/registration.md

 Registration is the basis for monitoring and processing block information and checking the execution of cross-chain transactions.
 After the registration process is complete and the Cross Chain Council approves the application, the chain officially becomes a part of the cross-chain ecosystem.

+> [!NOTE]
-Registration and update are usually completed by application in a transaction using the trusted registered account by the poly team.
-An application needs to be approved by at least two-thirds of the current poly consensus nodes via consensus vote.
+> Registration and update are usually completed by application in a transaction using the trusted registered account by the poly team.